hiroyuki-kasai/HybridPrecodingOpt/README.md

 ----------
 The document can be found below;

-- H. Kasai, "Fast optimization algorithm on complex oblique manifold for hybrid precoding in Millimeter Wave MIMO systems," arXiv paper (coming soon!).
+- H. Kasai, "Fast optimization algorithm on complex oblique manifold for hybrid precoding in Millimeter Wave MIMO systems," GlobalSIP2018.

 <br />